 The result is skin that feels smoother and more comfortable in moments.

 How about hand cream with certified organic ingredients?

 This one is EWG-verified.
-That simply means that it’s free of harsh chemicals known to cause irritation or unwanted side effects.
+That means that it’s free of harsh chemicals known to cause irritation or unwanted side effects.

 You can check the EWG rating yourself at the EWG Skin Deep Database online.